JackHeeley/App3Dev/SampleProgram/ReadMe.txt

     For example a CD inserted upside down will now trigger a report of an I/O error (instead of just asking to insert a disk).
 100.Fixed possible unintended copy in two (disabled) unit tests - warning that auto can't deduce references.
 101.Fixed two initialize variable warnings and removed unnecessary disable warning pragma.

-TODO: Check set of NOLINT's and disabled warnings. against latest compiler behaviour.
-Enable anything that no longer raises a warning.
+102.Reviewed and trimmed disabled warnings and NOLINT comments for compiler version 16.9.4